ashiklom/pecan.book/Github-issues.md

 Reporting a bug
 ---------------

-The first step is to work through debugging the issue yourself (see [[debugging]]).
-Once you have identified a problem, but do not know the solution, you can submit a request for support or bug report
+1. work through debugging (see [[debugging wiki]]).
+2. Once you have identified a problem, that you can not resolve, you can write a bug report
+3. Write a bug report
+4. submit the bug report
+5. If you do find the answer, explain the resolution (in the issue) and close the issue

 ### Required content